manim-kindergarten/manim_action_renderer/README.md

 * `extra_repos`

     Extra repositories you want to clone to the current workspace.
-Use a space to separate every two repos.
+Use a space to separate every two repos, or write them in multiple lines.

 * `pre_render`